unoplatform/uno/doc/articles/getting-started-tutorial-2.md

 1. Right click on the Solution and select `Manage NuGet Packages for Solution` from the context menu.
     - Make sure to select **nuget.org** or **NuGet official package source** as the package source
     - Click on the Updates tab.
 Update the following packages to the latest stable version, if they're not up to date: `Uno.Core`, `Uno.UI`, `Uno.UI.WebAssembly` `Uno.Wasm.Bootstrap` and `Uno.Wasm.Bootstrap.DevServer`.
-        - Note: **do not** update the `Microsoft.Extensions.Logging.Console`.
-Recent versions of the package use APIs that aren't supported by WebAssembly, and aren't compatible with Uno Platform.
     - Click back on the Browse tab and install the following NuGet Packages to each of the projects in your solution:
         - `Refractored.MvvmHelpers`